 For flood specific disasters, DMD has developed a standard operation manual that offers guidelines about the pre-flood season preparations, coordination mechanisms, and an operating book for the relief and rescue operations during and after the flood event.
 As part of the study, the operation manual was reviewed and its field level implementation was tested through survey questions.
 As section 6 will detail, it became clear to the study team that the operation manual is not fully implemented.
 A detailed study of the gaps between the DMD operation manual and the field implementation needs to be conducted to reveal the specific discrepancies.
 This was considered to be out of the scope of the current phase of the study.
 In addition, section six will illustrate that the coordination between WRD and DMD at the field level remains invisible to the community and to the WRD officers who were surveyed.
-A detailed study of the coordination mechanisms between WRD and DMD would reveal the actual gaps that exist.
-This again was not a part of the present phase ones a detailed study of DMD and its linkages in the flood apparatus was not conducted in this study.
+A detailed study of the coordination mechanisms between WRD and DMD and its linkages in the flood apparatus was not conducted in this study.